-4.4.6 Meteorological Data
+4.4.5 Meteorological Data

-The meteorological data recorded continuously during season of winter (7th December 2022 to 5th March 2023) hourly basis for wind speed, wind direction, relative humidity, precipitation and temperature and the same is processed to extract the 24-hour mean meteorological data as per the guidelines of IMD and MoEF for application of AERMOD Version 10.0.1 model.
-Stability classes computed for the mean hours are based on the guidelines issued by CPCB on modelling.
+The meteorological data recorded continuously during season of winter (December 2022 to March 2023) hourly basis for wind speed, wind direction, relative humidity, precipitation and temperature and the same is processed to extract the 24-hour mean meteorological data as per the guidelines of IMD and MoEF for application of AERMOD Version 10.0.1 model.
+Stability classes computed for the mean hours is based on the guidelines issued by CPCB on modelling.
 Mixing heights representative of the region have been taken from the available published literature.

-4.4.7 Stability Classification
+4.4.6 Stability Classification